Desheen/Gynvael_missions/mission_48/README.md

 ```

 i made an array for the output, so i can put the result into it :) .
+decrypt is the same but storing the result in output instead of data.

 ```
 // this will only print of all the element in the output array is printable ( after decrypting )